austinhoag/yosemite_rockfall/README.md

 # yosemite_rockfall
-An analysis of rock-fall trends in Yosemite National Park from a public database using LIDAR data
+An analysis of rock-fall trends in Yosemite National Park from a public database